 Project Approval Requirements

 The Project will be subject to an Environmental Assessment pursuant to the Ontario Environmental Assessment Act under the Class EA for Activities of the Ministry of Northern Development and Mines (MNDM Class EA) process.
 CBM Aggregates has completed a preliminary screening of the Project to determine if the Project would have any potential environmental effects, as required by the MNDM Class EA process.
-Based on the potential environmental effects identified during the preliminary screening of the Project, the level of public interest identified, and discussions with MNDM, the Project has been determined to be a Category C project.
+Based on the potential environmental human hair extensions uk effects identified during the preliminary screening of the Project, the level of public interest identified, and discussions with MNDM, the Project has been determined to be a Category C project.
 CBM Aggregates will provide Project Documentation that will meet the requirements for a Category C project under the MNDM Class EA process, as well as the application standards for a Category 2, Class “A” Licence Requirements under the Aggregate Resources Act, as requested by the MNDM.
 Consultation and engagement activities will be completed for the Project as per the requirements of both the MNDM Class EA process and the Aggregate Resources Act.
 Project environmental permitting planning and associated studies will be carried out concurrently with the Class EA process.
 This includes exploration activity permitting, closure planning and the Mining Rights Only lease application.
 Permits for the Project will be obtained, as needed, based on regulatory requirements and consultation with the pertinent regulatory agencies.